halilkaankarakoc/dependency-version-checker/README.md

   - file-parsers
   - update checkers

 All base classes are placed into `shared` folder.
 It contains base classes for clients, file-fetchers, file-parsers, update-checkers and registries.
 Type of fetchers, parsers and checkers are categorized by registry type. `package-managers` folder contains registry (npm, composer...) types.
 All registry types are seperate.
 They have their own implementations in same structure but in different logic.
-This approach aim to seperation and independence.
+This approach aims to seperation and independence.

 # mail-sender
 Mail sender service sends email and if dependencies are not up to date, its sends datas to `expiration` service again.